Custom Routing in ASP.NET Core MVC

 https://localhost:44359/Student/Index/10

-We can achieve this in two ways, i.e., Attribute Routing and Conventional Based Routing.
-We will discuss How to achieve the same using Attribute Routing in our upcoming articles.
-In this article, let us see how we can achieve the same using Conventional Based Routing in ASP.NET Core MVC Web Application.
+We can achieve this in two ways: Attribute Routing and Conventional Routing.
+In our upcoming articles, we will discuss how to achieve this using attribute routing.
+In this article, we will see how to achieve this using conventional routing in ASP.NET Core MVC Applications.

-In order to achieve the above URL Patterns, we need to modify the MapControllerRoute Middleware Component as follows.
+To achieve the above URL Patterns, we need to modify the MapControllerRoute Middleware Component as follows.
 As you can see, as part of the pattern, we specify the id parameter (pattern: “{controller}/{action}/{id}”).
-Here, the id parameter is not optional, it is mandatory, and while accessing any action method, it is mandatory to pass the Id parameter value.
+Here, the id parameter is not optional; it is mandatory, and while accessing any action method, it is mandatory to pass the Id parameter value.

 Route Constraints in ASP.NET Core MVC Web Application

-As we make the action method to take the Id parameter value mandatory, so we need to change the action methods of our controller with the Id parameter.
+As we make the action method mandatory for taking the id parameter value, we need to change the action methods of our controller with the id parameter.
 So, modify the StudentController class as shown below.

 using Microsoft.AspNetCore.Mvc;